salman15/assignment/README.md

 I've built the application to run logic from the container and pass this logic down to it the components used inside this container.
 This way I have more control of what the components should do and also allows the components to be easier to reuse.

-- Containers are where the components are assembled and the states are passed down (unless specifick component requires to have its own state to decrease unnecessary rerenders).
+- Containers are where the components are assembled and the states are passed down (unless specifics component requires to have its own state to decrease unnecessary re-renders).

 - Components are the building blocks for the containers and should be highly reusable across different containers if necessary.